Viking Longboat Waterford

 In 1169, however, it was besieged by Dermot MacMurrough, the king of Leinster at the time, and his Norman ally Robert Fitzstephen.
 The Vikings fought a bloody battle but lost.
 The Bishop of Ferns persuaded them to accept a settlement with Dermot.

-In 1988, artifacts from the period were discovered on Bride Street, when workers carrying out exploratory work on the foundation for a new building.
+In 1988, artifacts from the period were discovered on Bride Street by workers who were conducting exploratory work on a new building foundation.

-They found leatherwork, pottery, bones, and shells believed to have been from the Viking era.
+They found leatherwork, pottery, bones, and shells believed to have been used during the Viking era in Wexford.

 The Irish National Heritage Park